zixia/git-scripts/README.md

 NOTE: Usually, you don't need CLI.
 Hooks are enabled automatically when you install the module locally.

 ## Using Programmatically
+If you would like to use git-scripts programmatically, you can do that.

 ```js
 var scripts = require('git-scripts');
 var project = scripts('somewhere/yourproject');